neilmshah/foodstagram/projectJournal.md

 ### Priyal: Team Management

-####Features:
+#### Features:

-- Everyone should be able to see the teams
+- Everyone should be able to get the images and their description
-- Users should be able to create teams
+- Logged-in Users should be able to post images
-- Users should be able to update team details
+- Logged-in users should be able to update description
-- Users should be able to delete team

 #### Requirements: